Fungal Culture, Blood

 Due to the high mortality rate from fungemia, the expeditious detection and identification of fungi from the patient's blood can have great diagnostic prognostic importance.
 Risk factors for fungemia include, but are not limited to, extremes of age, immunosuppression, and those individuals with burns or indwelling intravascular devices.

-Blood cultures are essential in the diagnosis and treatment of the etiologic agents of fungemia.
+Diagnosis and treatment of the etiologic agents of fungemia

-Fungal blood cultures should be requested on a select patient population that presents with signs and symptoms of sepsis, especially fever of unknown origin.
+Select patient population that presents with signs and symptoms of sepsis, especially fever of unknown origin

 Positive cultures are usually an indication of infection and are reported as soon as detected.
 Correlation of culture results and the clinical situation is required for optimal patient management.
 A final negative report is issued after 30 days of incubation.